 - You can use a vegetable mandolin.
 (Just make sure the one you have has a handle to protect your fingers.)

-There are so many ways to change up this delicious gluten free bread recipe.
-Here are some ideas:
+There are so many ways to change up this delicious gf zucchini bread recipe.
+Here are some of my favorite ideas for mix-ins:

 - Use different types of nuts like pecans